Introducing Human Performance Science

 Small tensions accumulate.

-Performance can remain impressive for quite some time, but the margin beneath that performance narrows.
+Performance can remain impressive for quite some time.

-Understanding these patterns is useful only if they can be measured.
-In practice, that means assessing how a system behaves under real conditions of demand.
-Not just how much it can produce at peak output, but how reliably it can recover, regulate, and maintain coordination when pressure rises.
+Not simply how much it can produce at peak output, but how reliably it can recover, regulate and maintain coordination when pressure rises.

 This involves examining several interacting domains: